 Continued from Page 1...

-Mailing Address City Zip E-Mail State Senator District # State Representative District # Should this application be selected for funding, please provide the following: Local Newspaper Phone Number: E-mail: Project Description What is the project for which you are applying? (briefly describe) What is the affected water body that this project will benefit? (attach a map) Who was involved in the development of this proposal?
+Mailing Address

+City Zip

+E-Mail

+State Senator District #

+State Representative District #

+Should this application be selected for funding, please provide the following:

+Local Newspaper

+Phone Number:

+E-mail:

+Project Description

+What is the project for which you are applying? (briefly describe)

+What is the affected water body that this project will

+body that this project will benefit?

+(attach a map)

+Who was involved in the

+development of this

+proposal?
-What funding and other

-resources will be used to

-maintain and operate the

-project in the future?
+What funding and other resources will be used to maintain and operate the project in the future?

-Identify the proposed work ☐ Ditches Improved
+Identify the proposed work Ditches Improved

-elements. ☐ Ditch Outlets Added
+elements.
+Ditch Outlets Added

 (check all that apply) Off Right-of-Way Improvements

 Road Banks Improved

-☐ Road Base Improved
+Road Base Improved

 Road Surface Stabilized

 Stream Crossing Improved

 Storm Water Improvements

-☐ Vegetative Management
+Vegetative Management

 Other

-Additional Documentar tion

-oject Work Plan" including a sketch of proposed project.
-Attach a

-ocation map with the project l nighlighted.

-2. Complete Attachment B1 an d B2 "Project Cost Estimate" summarizing all costs.

-a 22 110ject Cost Estimate Summarizing an costs

-With my signature below, I do hereby certify that I have read, understand and support the above

-application for grant funds thr ough the Oklahoma Unpaved Grant Program.
-I further certify that I

-nave read, understand and agr ee to abide by the rules and regulations governing the grant program.

-Commissioner Printed Name

-Commissioner Signature